anishraja04/anishraja04/README.md

 - 👋 Hi, I’m @anishraja04
 - 👀 I’m interested in full stack web developer.
-- 🌱 I’m currently learning java and dsa in python
+- 🌱 I’m currently learning java and dsa in java.
 - 💞️ I’m looking to collaborate on .....
 - 📫 How to reach me!! insta @m_anishraja